mienaikoe/ziyu/Chapters/Chapter6.md

 "You are in corruption of the Senate.
 You do not belong here.
 Leave or you will be forced to leave."

 *The mediator was shutting me up, as expected.
-But I was much too far from Melna to get her help.*
+But I was too far from Melna to get her help.*

 "Please, allow hae to speak" A familiar voice boomed through the microphone.
 It was Mel but I had never heard her voice so loudly before.